 The bill was introduced by the Senate Committee on Public Health and Welfare at the request of Senator Bollier.
-In the Senate Committee hearing, proponent testimony was provided by the Secretary for Aging and Disability Services and representatives of the Association of Community Mental Health Centers of Kansas, Kansas Psychiatric Society, and Pawnee Mental Health Services.
+In the Senate Committee hearing, proponent testimony was provided by the Secretary and representatives of the Association of Community Mental Health Centers of Kansas, Kansas Psychiatric Society, and Pawnee Mental Health Services.
 Proponents stated there is a shortage of psychiatrists in Kansas and enactment of the bill would assist in recruiting and retaining psychiatrists in Kansas, especially in rural areas.